 This in the one instance I have found when you may be able to get your money’s worth out of the Deluxe Dining Plan.
 My husband and I stayed one night in a DVC room and added the Deluxe Dining Plan for just that night.
 We got our refillable mugs (which we could then use for the rest of our stay), two Snack credits each and three Table Service credits each to use over the course of those two days.
 We used the credits for all of our meals for both days so it worked out to be far less than we would have paid out of pocket for our food.

 My Experiences with the Dining Plan

 In my opinion, the dining plans are not for everyone on every trip.
-They makes the most sense for guests who plan on eating several Character Meals or buffets, have big eaters in their party (think teenage boys), and those who don’t mind being nailed down to a schedule.
+They make the most sense for guests who plan on eating several Character Meals or buffets, have big eaters in their party (think teenage boys), and those who don’t mind being nailed down to a schedule.
 On the other hand, it doesn’t work as well for light eaters, those who prefer Signature restaurants, or those who like to be spontaneous and not be held to hard-and-fast plans for their dining.

 My husband and I have taken advantage of the standard Dining Plan on many occasions and I think it is really fun.
 I like the freedom to choose any entree on the menu without worrying about how expensive it is (otherwise I can’t shake the inner cheapskate, even on vacation).

 The way I decide if the Dining Plan if best for our trip is I first try to make a rough plan of how we plan to eat on the trip.
 Sometimes we like to eat at several Signature restaurants and eat snacks or share a quick service meal for lunch.
 Other times we have planned on several buffets or all-you-care-to-eat experiences.
 Then I decide if we can get the same experience with the same type of food for less using the dining plan.
 Sometimes we can, but sometimes we can’t.